TBC Classic Feral Druid DPS Rotation, Cooldowns, and Abilities

 Feral Druid does not have any area of effect attacks, thus the rotation is equal for both single target and area of effect scenarios.

-- Use Ferocious Bite at 4+ Combo Points against short-lived enemies or if Rip is already active.
+- Use Ferocious Bite at 4+ Combo Points if enemy will die before Rip can run its full duration;

 - Powershift into Cat Form to recover Energy when low.

 Powershifting is the act of using Furor and Wolfshead Helm to gain a lot of Energy each time you shapeshift into cat form.
 Because you can shapeshift from cat into cat for the cost of Mana, you can continually repeat this when at 0 Energy to gain free Energy, allowing you to use your abilities continuously!

 Ideally you should powershift at the lowest energy possible, typically immediately after using Shred or another DPS ability, in order to maximize your energy gain.
 Being consistent with your powershifting, and having ways to refill your Mana so that you can do it through the whole fight is the hardest part of the rotation, and a huge part of your total DPS.

 Tiger's Fury is normally not worth using and you should never use it rotationally.
 However, if you are already at 100 Energy and about to tick for more Energy, you should use it.
 This will only ever happen on pull as you are running towards the boss, or if you have to move off the boss due to some sort of fight mechanic, such as being feared.